sushmita5166368/CICD-assignment/README.md

 ## Steps involved in Creating the CICD pipeline for this App
-# Create a Simple Flask app and Push in github
-# Create Docker file and pytest suite
+Step1 :Create a Simple Flask app and Push in github Step2 :Create Docker file and pytest suite
-# Create ECR repository and EC2 and apply the IAM rule
-#Create A IAM user and assign the required roles
-# Create  PIPELINE for Pushing docker image on ECR
-#From ECR the image will be pushed to EC2 and create a container
-# Notify over email for every push of ECR image to EC2
+Step3 :Create ECR repository and EC2 and apply the IAM rule Step4 :Create A IAM user and assign the required roles Step5 :Create  PIPELINE for Pushing docker image on ECR Step6 :From ECR the image will be pushed to EC2 and create a container Step7 :Notify over email for every push of ECR image to EC2

 ## Prerequisites
 # AWS services access